-I love making quick breads!
-You can’t find much more freedom in the baking world then right here.
-Quick breads welcome your creativity.
+You gotta love making quick breads!
+You can’t find much more freedom in the baking world than a quick bread.
+This baked good welcomes your creativity!
 Fresh and dried fruits, veggies, jams, nuts, skip the oils, applesauce, baby food…the possibilities are endless.

 There’s really only one rule when making quick breads – do not over mix the batter.
 Most recipes will state to “stir until just combined or just moistened” – and those are important instructions to follow.
 Over mixed quick breads will result in over-developing the gluten in the flour – which will leave you with a dense and rubbery loaf.

 I suggest mixing your batter by hand with a spoon.
 Stir the wet ingredients into the dry ingredients until just moistened.

 You may notice that there is no butter or oil in this recipe.
 I substitute applesauce for oil in most of my sweet quick bread recipes (with great results).
 You may substitute an equal amount of melted butter or vegetable oil if you do not have applesauce on hand.
 I wholeheartedly recommend using applesauce.